noini/optional/README.md

 ### if-else

-You can skip has-then method chaining with if() -method.
-With if() you can define both condition and callback function with one method:
+Has-then method chaining can also be done with if() -method.
+If() should contain both condition and callback function with one method:

     optional("data")->if(Types::STRING, function($data) {
         echo "I had a string value: " . $data;
     });

-You can use else() method chained with if
+Use else() method chained with if()

     optional(null)
         ->if(Types::STRING, function($data) {